ePages-de/epages-devportal/_posts/2019/2019-07-25-how-to-generate-mac-addresses.md

 ---

 In this post I will cover the topic of MAC address generation and dive into the IEEE 802 standard.
-Sometimes you may need a random MAC address for a purpose such as overwriting the existing one or in virtualization szenarios.
+Sometimes you may need a random MAC address for a purpose such as overwriting the existing one or in virtualization scenarios.
 You could probably just copy and paste an existing MAC address that is not used in your environment, because statistically spoken there is very low chance of generating conflicts here.
 (*The chance of a conflict is around 1/(2^48) x (count of MAC addresses in your environment) by assuming you just pick a MAC address at random.*)